Demonslay335/CryptoTester/README.md

 All hex views used in CryptoTester offer a few enhanced capabilities.

 * Null bytes are colored a lighter gray
-* Bytes representing ASCII characters are colored orange
+* Bytes representing printable ASCII characters are colored orange
 * Newline patterns (`0D 0A`) are colored purple
 * If pasting is available, any whitespace, newlines, and common delimiters are removed before parsing as hex
 * Right-click options for copying bytes as a C Array or BigNum
+* Right-click options for reversing endianess as bytes, 32-bit integers, or 64-bit integers

 On many views (e.g. `Input` and `Output`), clicking on the offset row (the `00 01 02 03...` above the respective view) will open a dialog showing the bytes alongside the decoded view.